General Chemistry

 9.

-Using a table for standard electrode potentials, determine if Fe can be reduced by Sn2+ ions.
+Using a table for standard electrode potentials, determine if Fe can be used to reduce the Sn2+ ion.

 answer